ywallis/flatshare/README.md

 A core assumption is that the splitting of purchases is handled outside this app.
 The focus here is on moving in/out and transfer of ownership.

+## Dev quickstart

+This backend runs on FastAPI and uv.
+To get started, you must have uv installed.

+When installed, simply run `uv run fastapi dev` and the backend server will be

 ## Flat

 The core of the app is a shared flat.